Every professional displayed on Counselling Directory has been independently

 I have substantial experience in working with young adults.

-I offer a free 30 minute initial consultation on Zoom or telephone.
-This is a chance for me to find out more about you and what you'd like to get from counselling.
+I offer an introductory session in person or on the phone, for free.
+Please either email me, or click on the Introductory Calls section at the top of my profile to arrange this.
+Our first meeting is a chance for me to find out more about you and what you'd like to get from counselling.
 It's also an opportunity for you to ask any questions and to see if you feel I'm a good fit for you as a therapist.

-When it's safe to do so, I will resume face to face counselling at New Road Psychotherapy.
-The building is conveniently located in the centre of Brighton and the rooms are bright and welcoming.
+New Road Psychotherapy, Brighton is conveniently located in the centre of Brighton and the rooms are bright and welcoming.

 Sessions are 50 minutes at the same time each week.